keras-team/autokeras/CONTRIBUTING.md

 Reach out to us if you feel there is a special requirement.
 For every new feature, a new directory should be created inside the /autokeras directory, e.g. text_classifier.
 All the code contributed should be within the directory.
+You may put a README.md file in your directory to describe your work.
 The details of the functions to inherit is in the documentation of [`autokeras/supervised.py`](https://github.com/jhfjhfj1/autokeras/blob/master/autokeras/supervised.py)

 Please also read